Economics: Specialisation

 Specialisation is considered key to economic efficiency based on theoretical and empirical considerations.
-Different individuals or nations may have different real opportunity costs of production, say from differences in stocks of human capital per worker or capital/labour ratios.
-According to theory, this may give a comparative advantage in production of goods that make more intensive use of the relatively more abundant, thus relatively cheaper, input.
+Different individuals or nations may have different real opportunity costs of production, for example, due to differences in stocks of human capital per worker or capital-to-labour ratios.
+According to theory, this may give a comparative advantage in the production of goods that make more intensive use of the relatively more abundant, thus relatively cheaper, input.

 Even if one region has an absolute advantage as to the ratio of its outputs to inputs in every type of output, it may still specialise in the output in which it has a comparative advantage and thereby gain from trading with a region that lacks any absolute advantage but has a comparative advantage in producing something else.

-It has been observed that a high volume of trade occurs among regions even with access to a similar technology and mix of factor inputs, including high-income countries.
-This has led to investigation of economies of scale and agglomeration to explain specialisation in similar but differentiated product lines, to the overall benefit of respective trading parties or regions.
+It has been observed that a high volume of trade occurs among regions, even when they have access to similar technology and a similar mix of factor inputs, including high-income countries.
+This has led to the investigation of economies of scale and agglomeration to explain specialisation in similar yet differentiated product lines, benefiting the respective trading partners or regions.

 The general theory of specialisation applies to trade among individuals, farms, manufacturers, service providers, and economies.
-Among each of these production systems, there may be a corresponding division of labour with different work groups specializing, or correspondingly different types of capital equipment and differentiated land uses.
+Among these production systems, there may be a corresponding division of labour with different work groups specializing, or correspondingly different types of capital equipment and differentiated land uses.

-An example that combines features above is a country that specialises in the production of high-tech knowledge products, as developed countries do, and trades with developing nations for goods produced in factories where labour is relatively cheap and plentiful, resulting in different in opportunity costs of production.
-More total output and utility thereby results from specializing in production and trading than if each country produced its own high-tech and low-tech products.
+An example that combines the features above is a country that specialises in producing high-tech knowledge products, as developed countries do, and trades with developing nations for goods produced in factories where labour is relatively cheap and plentiful, resulting in different opportunity costs of production.
+More total output and utility result from specializing in production and trade than from each country producing its own high-tech and low-tech products.

 Theory and observation set out the conditions such that market prices of outputs and productive inputs select an allocation of factor inputs by comparative advantage, so that (relatively) low-cost inputs go to producing low-cost outputs.
 In the process, aggregate output may increase as a by-product or by design.
 Such specialisation of production creates opportunities for gains from trade whereby resource owners benefit from trade in the sale of one type of output for other, more highly valued goods.
 A measure of gains from trade is the increased income levels that trade may facilitate.